IldikoPilan/dist_sup/README.md

 ## Lexical baseline

 Baseline tagging relying on lexical match with terms from NorMedTerm.
 Performs optional pre-processing and statistical analysis of the tagged entities.
+The longest possible match is taken.
+NER tags are added as an additional column at the end of each line.
-The 'examples' folder includes some example medical texts from [Legemiddelhåndboka](https://www.legemiddelhandboka.no/).
+The 'examples' folder includes some parsed (.conllu) and tagged (.ner) files of medical texts from [Legemiddelhåndboka](https://www.legemiddelhandboka.no/).

 ### Example runs